Director at itro

 How to secure your Office 365 installation against hackers

 Microsoft Word is an almost timeless product that means very different things to different people.
 For a college student, it means late nights, cheap energy drinks, and frantically hammering away at a keyboard to get an essay in.
 For a writer, it’s a blank canvas that channels their inspiration and breathes life into their ideas.
-While for many office-bound professionals, Word is simply a necessary tool used to compile and share their report.
+While for many office-bound professionals, Word is simply a necessary tool.

 Unfortunately, some people also view it as a host of nefarious opportunities.
 While most see Microsoft Word and the rest of its Office 365 brethren as a way to apply themselves and create something of value, cybercriminals often see things differently — it might just be the entry point they need to get into your system and steal your data.